 Scrapbooks and French adventures

-There are numerous Brittany Ferries’ postcards and fleet brochures, sugar lump wrappers and restaurant bills, a now mouldy acorn and even a feather stuck into their pages.
+There are numerous Brittany Ferries’ postcards, fleet brochures, sugar lump wrappers and restaurant bills, a now mouldy acorn and even a feather stuck into their pages.

 Who knows where holidays in France could take you!